actuallyzefe/apollo-task/README.md

 Github Actions is provides fast and easy way to create pipelines.
 I can publish image to ECR and deploy to ECS on a fargate instance.
 ECS enables us to scale app to some point where we need to Kubernetes.

 ## What to Improve?

-There are a lot of things to improve but due to task complete time limit I'm not able to do them all.

 - Backend:
   - It would be very nice to have a swagger documentation.